Guitarman9119/Raspberry-Pi-Pico-/MacroKeyboard Budget Version/readme.md

 ## Introduction

-Welcome to this tutorial on creating a cost effective macro keyboard PCB using EasyEDA and Raspberry Pi Pico with Circuit Python!
+Welcome to this tutorial on creating a cost effective macro keyboard PCB using EasyEDA, JLCPCB Printed Circuit Board and Raspberry Pi Pico with Circuit Python!
 By the end of this tutorial, you'll have a fully functional macro keyboard that you can customize to your heart's content.
 So let's get started!

 ### What is a macro keyboard?